actions/runner/docs/preview/yamlgettingstarted-phase.md

       buildConfig: release
 ```

-### Slicing
+### Slicing (applies to: queue, server)

-TODO
+When `parallel` is specified and `matrix` is not defined, the setting indicates how many jobs to dispatch.
+Variables `System.SliceNumber` and `System.SliceCount` are added to each job.
+The variables can then be used within your scripts to divide work among the jobs.

-### Continue on error
+### Continue on error (applies to: queue, deployment, server)

-When `continueOnError` is set to true and the job fails, the result will be \"Succeeded with issues\" instead of "Failed\".
+When `continueOnError` is `true` and the job fails, the result will be \"Succeeded with issues\" instead of "Failed\".

 ## Variables

 Variables can be specified on the phase.
-The variables can be passed to task inputs using the macro syntax `$(variableName)`, or can be accessed within a script using the environment variable.
+The variables can be passed to task inputs using the macro syntax `$(variableName)`, or accessed within a script using the environment variable.

 ```yaml
 variables: